 Crews also clean A Line arterial bus rapid transit stops at Snelling and University avenues and bus stops near Listening House's new headquarters at East 7th Street and Lafayette Road (formerly Red's Savoy Pizza).

-For Metro Transit, the clean-up crews are part of a broader plan to make public transportation more welcoming, especially after ridership plunged during the pandemic, giving rise to hybrid work.
-Cleaner stations, stops, buses and trains were incorporated into the agency's Safety and Security Action Plan, a strategy designed to make passengers feel safer, especially now as more people return to the office.
+For Metro Transit, the cleanup crews are part of a broader plan to make public transportation more welcoming, especially after ridership plunged during the pandemic.
+Cleaner stations, stops, buses and trains were incorporated into the agency's Safety and Security Action Plan, designed to make passengers feel safer as more people return to the office.

-The program is funded with $750,000 grant from the federal American Rescue Plan Act, a $1.9 trillion stimulus package that was signed into law by President Joe Biden in 2021.
-The program is coordinated through Ramsey County and St. Paul, with Listening House, a day shelter, running the program.
+The program is funded by a $750,000 grant from the federal American Rescue Plan Act, a $1.9 trillion stimulus package that was signed into law by President Joe Biden in 2021.
+Ramsey County and St. Paul coordinate the program and Listening House, a day shelter, runs it.

 The cleaners make $20 an hour, with each shift lasting five hours Monday through Thursday.
 Metro Transit also gives Work Now employees a free transit pass with unlimited rides.
 About 80 people have been hired so far.